anfibiacreativa/vue3-truth-dare-game/readme.md

 ** For more troubleshooting guidelines, please go to [the SWA CLI documentation](https://azure.github.io/static-web-apps-cli/docs/contribute/Troubleshooting/#solutions)

+## CI/CD

 You can then setup your [GitHub Actions](https://github.com/features/actions), and your CI/CD pipeline, to continue to deploy to Azure, when committing and pushing changes to your designated branch.

+An example can be found in the `feature/add-tests` branch in this repo.